Fact-checked by the The Credit Scout editorial team

 - Avoiding new hard inquiries for at least 6–12 months post-settlement

-If the settled account contains any reporting errors — such as an incorrect balance, wrong delinquency date, or misidentified account — you have the right to dispute it.
+If the settled account contains any reporting errors (an incorrect balance, wrong delinquency date, or misidentified account), you have the right to dispute it.
 Our detailed walkthrough on how to dispute a credit report error covers the FCRA-protected process step by step.
-Most consumers who follow a structured recovery plan can reach a good credit score range within 2–4 years of settlement, according to data from Experian’s credit rebuilding guidance.

 For a faster structured approach, our 90-day credit improvement action plan provides a month-by-month framework for post-settlement recovery.

 Key Takeaway: Most consumers can recover to a good credit score within 2–4 years after settlement by maintaining low utilization and consistent on-time payments, per Experian’s rebuilding data.
-Active positive history is required — time alone is insufficient.
+Active positive history is required, time alone is insufficient.

 Frequently Asked Questions